Bocchio01/Four_In_Row/README.md

 ## Improvements / pull requests

+Some things that could be improved are:
+- [ ] Graphics;
+- [ ] Menu to restart/quit the game;
+- [ ] Online multiplayer support (at least LAN);
+- [ ] Any other improvement you can think of.

-Since I haven't touched this code in a long time (from about 2017), **I would love to see improvements**, so feel free to fork this repository and make pull requests.
+Since this repo is still at a very basic level of implementation and complexity, **I would love to see improvements!**
+Feel free to fork this repository, make pull requests or do whatever you want with it.

 Have a nice coding day,